 10 drops lavender essential oil.
 (Do not add this for babies under three months old.)

 Add the rest of the ingredients, mix well to combine and pour into a squeegee bottle.
-If this becomes a bit thick give it a good shake and add a little warm water.
+If this becomes a bit thick (which is can do if you are using the grated soap) give it a good shake and add a little warm water.